RomlinGroup/Flatpack/README.md

 **WARNING:** Running Flatpack outside Docker allows applications to execute unrestricted Bash and Python code with your user permissions.
 While Docker provides some isolation, it CANNOT guarantee complete security.

-ONLY use Flatpack if you accept and understand these security risks.

-This tool is intended for expert users or controlled educational environments ONLY.
+This platform is intended for expert users or controlled educational environments ONLY.
 If you do not fully understand the security implications, DO NOT PROCEED.

 ### Build the flatpack image